odota/core/README.md

         * By querying for a player's most recent 500 matches (API limit) with each hero, get most/all of a player's matches.
 * Parses come in one of two ways:
     * Sequential: We read a match from the Steam API that either has `leagueid>0` or contains a player in the `trackedPlayer` set.
     * Request: Requests are processed from the Request page.
-This reads the match data from the steam API, then uses `operations.insertMatchProgress` in order to force waiting for the parse to finish.
+This reads the match data from the steam API, then uses `insertMatchProgress` in order to force waiting for the parse to finish.
         * The client uses AJAX to poll the server.
 When an error occurs or the job finishes, it either displays the error or redirects to the match page.
         * Requests are set to only try once.
 * Player/match caching: